2023 Dick Wolf Lecture – The Collapse and the Opportunity: Cities after COVID

 Free.
 The public is encouraged attend.
 No registration is required.

-The event will be preceded by a Membership Meeting at which the CHRS budget will be approved.
+The event was preceded by a Membership Meeting at which the CHRS budget was approved.